vectronic/homebridge-alarm-panel/README.md

 * `web_ui_port` is the port that the HTML web UI and REST API are served from.
 * `web_ui_poll_interval` is the interval in seconds between requests from the web UI to Homebridge to get the current state.
 Defaults to 2 seconds.
-* `web_ui_debug` if true logs out information on the web UI for debugging, defaults to false.
+* `web_ui_debug` if `true` logs out information on the web UI for debugging, defaults to `false`.
-* `arm_delay` is the delay in seconds after the *Away* switch is manually set on before the *Armed* switch is automatically set on.
+* `arm_delay` is the delay in seconds after the *Away Arm* mode is set `on` before the *Away Armed* mode is automatically set `on`.
 Defaults to 30 seconds.
-* `alarm_delay` is the delay in seconds after the *Tripped* switch is set on before the *Alarming* switch is automatically set on.
+* `alarm_delay` is the delay in seconds after the *Tripped* state is set `on` before the *Alarming* state is automatically set `on`.
 Defaults to 30 seconds.
-* `web_ui_arming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the arming tone in the web UI.
+* `web_ui_arming_tone_mp3_url` is a relative or absolute HTTP URL to an MP3 audio file to be used for the arming tone in the web UI.
 By default this has no value and is therefore disabled.
-A usable mp3 is available at the internally hosted relative URL of `assets/audio/arming.mp3`
+A usable MP3 is available at the internally hosted relative URL of `assets/audio/arming.mp3`
-* `web_ui_tripped_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the tripped tone in the web UI.
+* `web_ui_tripped_tone_mp3_url` is a relative or absolute HTTP URL to an MP3 audio file to be used for the tripped tone in the web UI.
 By default this has no value and is therefore disabled.
-A usable mp3 is available at the internally hosted relative URL of `assets/audio/tripped.mp3`
+A usable MP3 is available at the internally hosted relative URL of `assets/audio/tripped.mp3`
-* `web_ui_alarming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the alarming tone in the web UI.
+* `web_ui_alarming_tone_mp3_url` is a relative or absolute HTTP URL to an MP3 audio file to be used for the alarming tone in the web UI.
 By default this has no value and is therefore disabled.
-A usable mp3 is available at the internally hosted relative URL of `assets/audio/alarming.mp3`
+A usable MP3 is available at the internally hosted relative URL of `assets/audio/alarming.mp3`
-* `sonos_http_arming_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+* `arming_tone_webhook_url` is an HTTP URL to request an arming clip playback via a webhook (see Sonos Integration below).
 By default this has no value and is therefore disabled.
-* `sonos_http_tripped_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+* `tripped_tone_webhook_url` is an HTTP URL to request an arming clip playback via a webhook (see Sonos Integration below).
 By default this has no value and is therefore disabled.
-* `sonos_http_alarming_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+* `alarming_tone_webhook_url` is an HTTP URL to request an arming clip playback via a webhook (see Sonos Integration below).
 By default this has no value and is therefore disabled.
-* `arming_tone_interval` is the interval in seconds between the arming tone being played in the web UI and/or Sonos HTTP API.
+* `arming_tone_interval` is the interval in seconds between repeated playback of the arming tone in the web UI and/or via the webhook.
 Defaults to 3 seconds.
-* `tripped_tone_interval` is the interval in seconds between the tripped tone being played in the web UI and/or Sonos HTTP API.
+* `tripped_tone_interval` is the interval in seconds between repeated playback of the tripped tone in the web UI and/or via the webhook.
 Defaults to 1 seconds.
-* `alarming_tone_interval` is the interval in seconds between the alarming tone being played in the web UI and/or Sonos HTTP API.
+* `alarming_tone_interval` is the interval in seconds between repeated playback of the alarming tone in the web UI and/or via the webhook.
 Defaults to 1 seconds.

 If both `https_key_path` and `https_cert_path` are configured to point at HTTPS key and cert files available on the Homebridge